Senseless (Stefflon Don song)

 "Senseless" is a song by British rapper Stefflon Don.
-It was released as a single through Polydor on 18 May 2018, peaking at number 63 on the UK Singles Chart.
+It was released as a single through the record label Polydor on 18 May 2018, peaking at number 63 on the UK Singles Chart.
 The song was written by Stefflon Don and Rymez, the latter of whom also produced the song.
 A remix, featuring Canadian rapper Tory Lanez, was released on 12 November 2018.

 The song received a Gold certification from the BPI in August 2023 for exceeding sales of 400,000.